assansanogo/Opteeq/README.md

 Standardized images are then pushed (uploaded) into `bucket_standardized` using Boto3.

-### 1.3 Image auto-annotation
+### 1.3 Image automatic pre-annotation
-Google Cloud Vision Optical Character Recognition (OCR) API is called to [VGG Image Annotator](https://www.robots.ox.ac.uk/~vgg/software/via/) to automatically annotate and create json files for each image.
+Google Cloud Vision Optical Character Recognition (OCR) API is called to pre-annotate the pictures with boxes arount the text.
+Annotations from Google Vision are then converted by batch to a json file that can be imported in [VGG Image Annotator](https://www.robots.ox.ac.uk/~vgg/software/via/).
+The goal of this step is essentially to reduce and ease the manual labelling of the pictures that will be done in the next step.

 Before using edit conf.json. you need to edit: